elementor/elementor-dev/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Elementor Developer Edition gives you direct access into [Elementor's](https://elementor.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=dev-edition-readme) development process, and lets you take an active part in perfecting our product.
+Elementor Beta (Developer Edition) gives you direct access into [Elementor's](https://elementor.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=dev-edition-readme) development process, and lets you take an active part in perfecting our product.
 Each Developer Edition release will contain experimental functionalities that developers will be able to use to get familiar with the next releases before they are published.

 == Description ==